Perl: Features

 The overall structure of Perl derives broadly from C. Perl is procedural in nature, with variables, expressions, assignment statements, brace-delimited blocks, control structures, and subroutines.

 Perl also takes features from shell programming.
 All variables are marked with leading sigils, which allow variables to be interpolated directly into strings.
 However, unlike the shell, Perl uses sigils on all accesses to variables, and unlike most other programming languages that use sigils, the sigil doesn't denote the type of the variable but the type of the expression.
 So for example, while an array is denoted by the sigil "@" (for example @arrayname), an individual member of the array is denoted by the scalar sigil "$" (for example $arrayname[3]).
 Perl also has many built-in functions that provide tools often used in shell programming (although many of these tools are implemented by programs external to the shell) such as sorting, and calling operating system facilities.

 Perl takes hashes ("associative arrays") from AWK and regular expressions from sed.
 These simplify many parsing, text-handling, and data-management tasks.
 Shared with Lisp is the implicit return of the last value in a block, and all statements are also expressions which can be used in larger expressions themselves.

 Perl 5 added features that support complex data structures, first-class functions (that is, closures as values), and an object-oriented programming model.
 These include references, packages, class-based method dispatch, and lexically scoped variables, along with compiler directives (for example, the strict pragma).
 A major additional feature introduced with Perl 5 was the ability to package code as reusable modules.
 Wall later stated that "The whole intent of Perl 5's module system was to encourage the growth of Perl culture rather than the Perl core."

 All versions of Perl do automatic data-typing and automatic memory management.
 The interpreter knows the type and storage requirements of every data object in the program; it allocates and frees storage for them as necessary using reference counting (so it cannot deallocate circular data structures without manual intervention).
-Legal type conversions — for example, conversions from number to string — are done automatically at run time; illegal type conversions are fatal errors.
+Legal type conversions – for example, conversions from number to string – are done automatically at run time; illegal type conversions are fatal errors.

-Design

-The design of Perl can be understood as a response to three broad trends in the computer industry: falling hardware costs, rising labor costs, and improvements in compiler technology.
-Many earlier computer languages, such as Fortran and C, aimed to make efficient use of expensive computer hardware.
-In contrast, Perl was designed so that computer programmers could write programs more quickly and easily.